 Of course there have to be some bad guys.
 They want the high tech equipment Hank and Hope have invented.
 Over the course of two hours, “Ant-Man and the Wasp” is packed with so many chase scenes – on foot and in cars – with Scott and Hope (who suits up as The Wasp) – changing size so often – I was genuinely tired-out by the end credits.
 Rudd actually spends as much time larger than life as he does insect-size.
 He’s as much Mega-Man as Ant-Man, growing to 80 feet at one point.

 Tagging along for predictable, over-the-top comedic banter are Michael Pena as Scott’s work buddy, Judy Greer and Bobby Cannavale as Scott’s ex and her new husband, and Randall Park (“Fresh Off the Boat”) as the bumbling FBI agent desperate to catch Scott and send him to prison for violating house arrest.

 Laurence Fishburne is a nice addition to the series as Bill Foster, one of Hank’s old frenemies.
 And there are a few nice father/daughter scenes between Scott and Cassie.
 She wants to become his partner in crime.
 While extremely unrealistic, that storyline would’ve made for a much more compelling film.

 MCU addicts will certainly go marching one by one to “AM&TM”.
-If that’s not you, someone you know will certainly see it and, in 30 seconds, can explain to you the references to “Infinity War” and what Ant-Man’s future looks like for the next “Avengers” movie.
+If that’s not you, find a friend who has.
+In 30 seconds he/she will explain to you the references to “Infinity War” and what Ant-Man’s future looks like for the next “Avengers” movie.

 On The Official LCJ Report Card, “Ant-Man and the Wasp” gets a C.